mathewgomas-alfred/mathewgomas.io/reference_manual/filters/edge_detection.rst

 Horizontal/Vertical radius
     The radius of the edge detection.
 Default is 1 and going higher will increase the strength of the normal map.
 Adjust this if the effect of the resulting normal map is too weak.
 XYZ
     An XYZ swizzle, that allows you to map Red, Green and Blue to different 3d normal vector coordinates.
-This is necessary mostly for the difference between Mikkt-space normal maps (+X, +Y, +Z) and the OpenGL standard normal map (+X, -Y, +Z).
+This is necessary mostly for the difference between MikkT-space normal maps (+X, +Y, +Z) and the OpenGL standard normal map (+X, -Y, +Z).